 The Open Meeting Law requires public bodies to create and approve minutes in a timely manner.
-The law requires that existing minutes be made available to the public within 10 days upon request, whether they have been approved or remain in draft form.
-Materials or other exhibits used by the public body in an open meeting must also be made available to the public within 10 days upon request.
+The Open Meeting Law does not provide a definition of "timely manner," but the Attorney General recommends that minutes be approved at a public body's next meeting whenever possible.
+The law requires that existing minutes be made available to the public within 10 days of a request, whether they have been approved or remain in draft form.
+Materials or other exhibits used by the public body in an open meeting must also be made available to the public within 10 days of a request.

-There are two exemptions to the open session records disclosure requirement: 1) materials (other than those that were created by members of the public body for the purpose of the evaluation) used in a performance evaluation of an individual bearing on his professional competence, and 2) materials (other than any resume submitted by an applicant, which is subject to disclosure) used in deliberations about employment or appointment of individuals, including applications and supporting materials.
+There are two exemptions to the open session records disclosure requirement: 1) materials (other than those that were created by members of the public body for the purpose of the evaluation) used in a performance evaluation of an individual bearing on his professional competence, and 2) materials (other than any resumé submitted by an applicant, which is subject to disclosure) used in deliberations about employment or appointment of individuals, including applications and supporting materials.
 Documents created by members of the public body for the purpose of performing an evaluation are subject to disclosure.
 This applies to both individual evaluations and evaluation compilations, provided the documents were created by members of the public body for the purpose of the evaluation.